-- The Jews of galut (or exile) manifested remarkable spiritual achievements throughout the Christian era, but generally out of the lime light.
-For instance the fifteenth century Jewish mystic Elias del Medigo and his disciple Picus de Mirandula were quite influential in the development of Jewish Theosophy.
+- The Jews of galut (or exile) manifested remarkable spiritual achievements throughout the Christian era but generally stayed out of the limelight.
+For instance, the fifteenth-century Jewish mystic Elias del Medigo and his disciple Picus de Mirandula were influential in developing Jewish Theosophy, but few know of them today.

 Part Ten: Other Non-Christian Revivals